-Tax-deferred exchanges have been a part of the tax code since 1921 and are one of the last significant tax advantages remaining for real estate investors.
-One of the key advantages of a §1031 exchange is the ability to dispose of a property without incurring a capital gain tax liability, thereby allowing the earning power of the deferred taxes to work for the benefit of the investor (called an “Exchanger”) instead of the government.
-In essence, it can be considered an interest-free loan from the IRS.
+Tax-deferred exchanges have been a part of the tax code since 1921 and are one of the last significant tax advantages remaining for business owners and taxpayers.
+One of the key advantages of a 1031 exchange is the ability to dispose of a relinquished property without incurring a capital gain tax liability in the current tax year, thereby allowing the earning power of the deferred taxes to work for the benefit of the taxpayer instead of the government.

 The IRS allows up to a maximum of 180 calendar days between the sale of the relinquished property and the purchase of the replacement property.
-Within the 180 day “exchange period,” the investor must also properly identify suitable replacement properties within 45 calendar days of closing on the sale of the relinquished property.
+Within the 180-day exchange period, the taxpayer must also properly identify suitable replacement property or properties by midnight of the 45th calendar day after closing on the sale of the relinquished property.
 There are a number of requirements which need to be met to qualify for tax deferral under the tax code:

-Requirement #1: Both the “relinquished” and “replacement” properties must be held for investment or used in a business.
-The IRS uses the term “like-kind” to describe the type of properties that qualify.
-Any property held for investment can be exchanged for any other “like-kind” property held for investment.
+Requirement #1: Both the relinquished and replacement property must be held for investment or used in a business.
+The IRS uses the term “like-kind” to describe the type of real property that qualify for §1031 tax deferral.
+Virtually any real property held for investment can be exchanged for any other like-kind real property held for investment.
 This definition covers a vast variety of developed and undeveloped real estate.
-Properties which are clearly not like-kind are an investor’s primary residence or property “held for sale.”
+Properties which are clearly not like-kind real property are an investor’s primary residence or property held for sale.

 The relinquished and replacement properties need not have identical functions (i.e. both be residential rentals or commercial strip centers).
-The key issue is that the Exchanger can substantiate that both properties were “held for investment.”
+The key issue is that the taxpayer should be able to substantiate that both properties were held for investment.

-Requirement #3: Close on the replacement property by the earliest of either: 180 calendar days after closing on the sale of the relinquished property or the due date for filing the tax return for the year in which the relinquished property was sold (unless an automatic filing-extension has been obtained).
-Example: If an Exchanger closes on the relinquished property on December 27, the exchange period will end on April 15 (assuming this is the due date for their tax return).
-In this case, they would have to close on the replacement property (or file the appropriate extension) by April 15.
-Exchangers may choose to close both transactions within a shorter period of time, thereby avoiding the potential hardship of the 45/180 day time limits.
+Requirement #3: Close on the replacement property by the earliest of either: 180 calendar days after closing on the sale of the relinquished property or the due date for filing the tax return for the year in which the relinquished property was sold (unless an automatic tax-filing extension has been obtained).
+Example: If a taxpayer closes on the relinquished property sale on December 27th, the exchange period will end on April 15th (assuming this is the due date for their tax return).
+In this case, the taxpayer would have to close on the replacement property (or file the appropriate extension) by April 15th.
+A taxpayer may choose to close both transactions within a shorter period of time, but the maximum time period is 180 calendar days.

-Requirement #4: The most common exchange format, the delayed exchange, requires investors to work with an IRS-approved middleman called a “Qualified Intermediary.”
-The Qualified Intermediary documents the exchange by preparing the necessary paperwork (Exchange Agreement and other documents), holding proceeds on behalf of the Exchanger, and structuring the sale of the relinquished property and purchase of the replacement property.
+Requirement #4: The most common exchange format, the delayed exchange, requires investors to work with an IRS-approved third-party principal called a qualified intermediary.
+The qualified intermediary documents the exchange by preparing the necessary paperwork (Exchange Agreement and other documents), holds the exchange proceeds on behalf of the taxpayer, and structures the exchange after an assignment of the sale and purchase contracts by selling the relinquished property and purchasing the replacement property.